-Distribution: Widely distributed on both sides of the Cascades crest in Washington; British Columbia to California, east to Wyoming.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; British Columbia to California, east to Montana, Wyoming, and Colorado.

-Habitat: Rather dry, open to lightly wooded areas, lowlands to moderate elevations in the mountains.
+Habitat: Dry, open to lightly wooded areas, lowlands to middle elevations in the mountains.

 Conservation Status: Not of concern

 Robust, tap-rooted annual up to 1 m. tall, from simple and unbranched to often with many axillary branches terminating in flower clusters.